Sheffield Area Middle/High School

+The enrollment was about 600 in 1980, and by spring 2024 it was down to 224.
+In the 2024-2025 school year, due to a lack of employees, the school district began requiring Sheffield area high school students to take core classes at Warren Area High School, while they would take electives at Sheffield Area Middle-High.
+In 2025 the school board voted to close the high school, and the building was to be repurposed into a combined elementary and middle school.

 Extracurriculars

 The district offers a variety of clubs, activities and sports.

 Athletics

 The following athletic sports are held at Sheffield Area, which participates in PIAA District IX.

 Cooperative Sports

 There is also an opportunity for students to participate in the following cooperative sports at Warren Area High School: